Back to SILVER Asset Hub

 But the catalyst for resolution is absent.
 No FOMC meeting until May.
 Brent above $114.
 Ras Laffan repairs measured in years.
 The ETF outflow cycle typically exhausts itself when yields stop rising or when physical tightness forces settlement stress — neither condition is imminent.
 The $70 level in spot has held three times this year; if ETF selling continues to leak into futures, that support gets tested again from above while physical demand tests it from below.

-Trade SILVER on Hyperliquid with up to 25x leverage.
+Trade SILVER on Hyperliquid

 Sources & Provenance